valentjn/ltex-ls/README.md

 ### `_ltex.getServerStatus` (Server)

 `_ltex.getServerStatus` is executed by the server to return information about the current resource consumption of LT<sub>E</sub>X LS.
 Some information might not be available.
-Executions of `_ltex.getServerStatus` can only be handled if LT<sub>E</sub>X LS is not currently busy (e.g., checking a document).

 ```typescript
 type GetServerStatusCommandParams = null;